Gaurav-Nikumbh/Gaurav-Nikumbh/README.md

 I focus on system-level product problems, not just features.

 Key areas I work on:

 ➥ Payment orchestration systems (ACH, Bill Pay, APIs) ➥ Fraud decisioning & risk orchestration
 ➥ Retry frameworks and failure handling
 ➥ API platforms for banks and fintechs
-➥Processor integrations (API + file-based like NACHA, settlement, returns)
+➥ Processor integrations (API + file-based like NACHA, settlement, returns)

 # 💻 Tech Stack → Systems & Tools I Work With:
 I focus more on system design and decision-making than tools.
 These are systems I regularly work with: